chocolateboy/pmsencoder/README.md

 # Installation <a name="Installation"></a>

-* download the [PMSEncoder jar file](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.0.1.jar) and place it in the PMS `plugins`
+* download the [PMSEncoder jar file](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.0.1.jar) and place it in the PMS `plugins` directory
 * if you have an old version of the plugin, remove it.
 * add `pmsencoder` to the front of the list of engines in PMS.conf e.g.
   * `engines = pmsencoder,mencoder,tsmuxer,mplayeraudio` &c.